Lawrence, Kansas (1995)

 They drink

-with the awareness
+with the grim awareness

-are at the mercy
+that all stand at the mercy

 of the universe.